pip-services-users/pip-clients-activities-node/doc/NodeClientApiV1.md

 - ref_party: Reference - reference to a 3rd party related to this activity
 - details: Object - additional details related to this activity, like % of completion or new status

-### <a name="class3"></a> PartyActivityPage class

-Represents a paged result with subset of requested PartyActivity objects

-**Properties:**
-- data: [PartyActivity] - array of retrieved PartyActivity page
-- count: int - total number of objects in retrieved resultset

 ## <a name="interface"></a> IActivitiesClientV1 interface

 If you are using Typescript, you can use IActivitiesClientV1 as a common interface across all client implementations.